 - Acknowledge environmental impacts.
 Ensuring the proper construction and monitoring prevails when leasing or owning property utilized by the cannabis industry.

-- Consideration of the HVAC and electrical requirements.
+- Consider the HVAC and electrical requirements.
 Managers and owners who understand the complex needs before leasing to a cannabis tenant yield different outcomes.

 - Anticipate the many risks.
 Liabilities related to cannabis tenants for landlord’s, managers, and owners of property should be understood at the beginning of the relationship.